 Color

-Our select Benjamin moore Colors included in all estimate pricing
+Below are the Benjamin moore Colors that are included in our default estimate pricing

-We are often asked for color samples, and while we are happy to provide samples in our color selection, it’s important to understand that the lighting in our shop can make a color look very different than it might look in your home, for example.
+We are often asked for color samples in our shop, and while we are happy to provide them, it’s important to understand that the way a color looks in the shop can might look very different than does in your home or space due to lighting and shadows.

-Below you’ll see the same color (Chantilly Lace), looks quite different depending on time of day and type of lighting.
+Below you’ll see the same color (Chantilly Lace), looks quite different depending on both the time of day, and the type of lighting.

 Chantilly Lace in morning light